yegor256/blog/static/talks.md

 20 April 2016;
 [photos](https://www.facebook.com/yegor256/posts/10209310350105703),
 [video](https://www.youtube.com/watch?v=gL4XwP-EBOg).
-It was a huge event with, I guess, over 1500 attendees.
-Even on my presentation there were over 150 people in the room.
+It was a huge event with, I'd guess, more than 1,500 attendees.
+Even for my presentation, there were 150 people in the room.
 The location, the food, the logistics&mdash;everything was good.
-The only negative part is a total disfocus of the content.
-Speakers were talking just about everything.
+The only negative part was a total lack of focus on the content.
+Speakers were talking about everything.
 I didn't even understand why my presentation was accepted there :)

 <div class="talk-event"/>